morotsman/primes_generator/README.md

     val primes: Stream[Int] = 2 #:: Stream.from(3, 2).filter(i => primes.takeWhile(j => j * j <= i).forall(k => i % k > 0))

 More time could be spent on this.
-But this algorithm doesn't blow the stack, it is also reasonable fast compared to some other one I found.
+But this algorithm doesn't blow the stack, it is also reasonable fast compared to some other ones I found.

 ### proto